-What happens when a city known for its upscale malls and chain stores is suddenly one of the most culturally diverse cities in the Pacific Northwest?
+What happens when a city known for its upscale malls is one of the most culturally diverse cities in the Pacific Northwest?

-Just five years ago, Bellevue’s skyline was littered with construction cranes and dining options were predictable chains in shopping malls.
-But a transformation has taken place, and Bellevue is emerging out the other side looking more like a twin city to Seattle than a shopping mall suburb.
-It’s time to pay a visit.
+Just seven years ago, Bellevue’s skyline was littered with construction cranes and dining options were predictable chains in shopping malls.
+But a transformation has taken place, and Bellevue has emerged looking more like a twin city to Seattle than a shopping mall suburb.
+Here are some top family-friendly activities.

 The third floor of Bellevue Square Mall is devoted entirely to an expansive kid’s play area, called Kids Cove, with poured foam flooring and soft structures to climb on.
 The few stores on the third floor are kid-oriented — a cupcake shop, Gymboree and child’s hair salon.